 Tailless Cats: Health and Care

 While tailless and short-tailed cats can lead healthy lives, potential owners should be aware of possible health concerns related to these breeds, such as spinal issues in Manx cats.
-Regular vet check-ups and monitoring for any signs of discomfort or mobility issues are crucial.

 Selecting the Right Breed: Considerations for Potential Owners